waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Development & Strategy Notes
 ### Pathfinding Tool Issues
-- My `pathfinder_pro` tool is excellent for static environments, but it cannot account for moving NPCs that are off-screen.
+- My `path_master` tool is a significant improvement and can reliably navigate static environments.
+It still cannot account for moving NPCs that are off-screen.
 When a calculated path is repeatedly blocked by a moving NPC, I must switch to manual navigation.

 ### Custom Agents & Tools (Ideas)
 - **`unstick_me_tool` (Idea):** A tool that analyzes the map XML to find the nearest cluster of "unseen" tiles when I'm stuck, returning coordinates for a new navigation goal.
 Could also check for softlock conditions (e.g., no path to any warp/exit).